 Goodman Games uses a number of methods to inspire the creativity behind our adventures.
-What we call “real life adventures” are one such method.
+What we call “real life adventures” is one such method.
 This is where we travel to inspirational places or undertake adventurous activities that give us material to write about.
 In the 2017 Goodman Games Gen Con Program Guide, you can read about several such real-life adventures.
 On July 23, 2017, Michael Curtis and Brendan LaSalle took a trip to Providence, RI – the birthplace of horror writer H. P. Lovecraft, author of “The Call of Cthulhu” and many other well-known tales.
 What follows is the only surviving record of their expedition.
 To clarify the document’s different narrators, Michael’s account is vertical and Brendan’s is italicized.

 Our trip to providence was strange.